 Wisconsin is nationally known for our educational innovation, and our state's charter schools are a shining example.
-In Wisconsin, charter schools are public schools that are accountable to their authorizer and local citizens.
-They must employ Department of Public Instruction (DPI)-certified staff and participate in the state assessment system.
-Wisconsin charter schools encourage innovation and creativity in their approach to providing more educational options for parents and their children.
+In Wisconsin, charter schools are public schools that are accountable to their authorizer, primarily local school boards, and local citizens.
+In Wisconsin, there are currently 94 school boards that have authorized at least one charter school.
+Charter schools must employ Department of Public Instruction (DPI)-certified staff and participate in the state assessment system.
+Wisconsin charter schools encourage innovation and creativity in their approach to providing educational options for parents and their children.
 Communities throughout our state are coming together around a New Wisconsin Promise to ensure that every child has a quality education and to close the achievement gap between economically disadvantaged students, students of color, and their peers.
 Wisconsin charter schools are part of our overall public education efforts to fulfill our promise.
 The number of charter schools in Wisconsin has grown steadily since the inception of the charter school law in 1993.
-Currently, there are 183 operating charter schools in the state.
-This publication provides a description of existing charter schools in an effort to "disseminate best or promising practices of charter schools to each local educational agency in the state."
+For the 2006-07 school year, children across the state were served by 190 different charter schools.
+This publication provides a description of existing charter schools in an effort to highlight the shining examples of schools that are designed to meet the needs of the local community and close the achievement gap.